History of geophysics: Plate tectonics

-In the second half of the 20th century, plate tectonics theory was developed by several contributors including Alfred Wegener, Maurice Ewing, Robert S. Dietz, Harry Hammond Hess, Hugo Benioff, Walter C. Pitman, III, Frederick Vine, Drummond Matthews, Keith Runcorn, Bryan L. Isacks, Edward Bullard, Xavier Le Pichon, Dan McKenzie, W. Jason Morgan and John Tuzo Wilson.
+In the second half of the 20th century, plate tectonics theory was developed by several contributors including Alfred Wegener, Maurice Ewing, Robert S. Dietz, Harry Hammond Hess, Hugo Benioff, Walter C. Pitman, III, Frederick Vine, Drummond Matthews, Keith Runcorn, Bryan Isacks, Edward Bullard, Xavier Le Pichon, Dan McKenzie, W. Jason Morgan and John Tuzo Wilson.
 Prior to this, people had ideas of continental drift, but no real evidence came until the late 20th century.
 Alexander von Humboldt observed in the early 19th century the geometry and geology of the shores of continents of the Atlantic Ocean.
 James Hutton and Charles Lyell brought about the idea of gradual change, uniformitarianism, which helped people cope with the slow drift of the continents.
 Alfred Wegener spearheaded the original theory of continental drift and spent much of his life devoted to this theory.
 He proposed "Pangaea", one unified giant continent.

 During the development of continental drift theory, there was not much exploration of the oceanic part of the world, only continental.
 Once people began to pay attention to the ocean, geologists found that the floor was spreading, and in different rates at different spots.
 There are three different main ways in which plates can move: transform, divergent, and Convergent.
 As well, there can be Rifts, areas where the land is beginning to spread apart.